andreamarciano/hidden-v1/README.md

   - **`FallingDiv`**: A component that simulates a paper held by two pins.
 When one pin is removed, it swings and then falls.
 Its text content is extracted and sent to the trash.

   - **`MeltingDiv`**: A heat-reactive block.
 When the user hovers over it, the component gradually "heats up".
 If hovered for 5 seconds, it begins to melt, releasing steam, dripping colored chunks, and finally disappearing — at which point its text is extracted and sent to the trash.

+  - **`TiltDiv`**: A draggable container that can be tilted by clicking and dragging a vertical handle.
+As the tilt angle increases, once a threshold is passed, letters start falling out of the rotated content one by one, with randomized trajectories.
+The falling letters are collected and sent to the trash while accompanied by a looping falling sound effect.
+Releasing the mouse resets the angle.
+Only tilting past the activation threshold triggers letter extraction.

 - `TrashBin`: A bouncing trash can icon.
 Clicking it dumps the collected letters into the **TrashCollector**.
 - `TrashCollector`: The visual "floor" where letters scatter — but intentionally **avoid** certain areas, leaving a negative-space outline of a word.